IMDEANetworksWNG/UbiLocate/README.md

 matlab_scripts/Extract_Data/Extract_CSI_4.m
 ```

-The csi data will be in the variable csi_data.
-Save it!
+The csi data will be in the variable csi_data, it has a size of Number of packets time number of subcarriers times number of antennas at the receiver times number of spatial strems.
+Please, save the variable for future purposes.

 ## Extracting ToF